 Watch Formula One anywhere in the world using a VPN

-We'll look at the TV and live stream options for UK and USA-based F1 fans below, but even after spending all that money on a subscription you're still not going to be able to watch the Grand Prix from another country.
+We'll look at the TV and live stream options for UK and USA-based F1 fans below, but even after spending all that money on a subscription you're still not going to be able to watch the Abu Dhabi Grand Prix from another country.

 There are certain territories where some or all of the races are free to air – so if you're away in Albania, Azerbaijan, Brazil, China, Russia, Slovenia, USA, the Middle East or North Africa, you may just need to tune in on your hotel TV or find a local bar.
 You can find a full list of the world's broadcasters with rights to show live Formula 1 here.

 Anywhere else and you might want to get yourself a VPN instead.
 A VPN (Virtual Private Network) can spoof an IP address which is local to the server you’d like to access.
 That way your service provider will think that you’re in the correct country to do so and allow you to watch the F1.

 You can get three months free when you sign up to a year-long plan, bringing VPN access to smart devices including the Amazon Fire TV Stick, laptops, TVs and both Android and iOS mobiles and tablets.
 Express also offers a 30-day money-back guarantee.View Deal

-Once you’ve made your choice, all you need to do is sign in to your VPN service through whichever device you’d like to use to watch the race.
+Once you’ve made your choice, all you need to do is sign in to your VPN service through whichever device you’d like to use to watch the match.
 When prompted to select a server, you need to pick one which is based in the country whose content you’d like to access.
 Then navigate to the relevant video streaming app or website and you’re in.